 B stands for the belief system that underlies the way in which a person appraises the event

-C stands for the emotional and behavioural consequences of that appraisal
+C stands for the emotional and behavioral consequences of that appraisal

 D is the key to changing maladaptive emotions and behaviours: disputing or challenging an erroneous belief system

 And this is the ABCD of Human Emotions, as developed by Albert Ellis – an American psychologist and psychotherapist.
 Ellis pointed out that people are accustomed to viewing their emotions [C] as being caused directly by the events [A].
 Thus, a young man who is not selected in the football team may feel rejected and sad.
 However, Ellis would insist that the coach turning him down is not the true reason for the emotional reaction.
 Rather the young man’s sadness is caused by his irrational belief [B] that “because I am not a part of the football team, I am not going to be a part of anything good in life.”